Point of Sale Software

 You'll need:

 • Pencil and eraser.
-A pencil's significant advantage is that, unlike a pen, it's easy to rub out mistakes.
+A pencil's big advantage is that, unlike a pen, it's easy to rub out mistakes.

-Pro tip: I prefer a Laser Distance Meter.
-They're relatively cheap now; one person can do all the measurements quickly.
+Pro tip: I prefer a laser distance meter.
+They're relatively cheap now, and one person can do all the measurements quickly.

 Step 2: Measure Your Shop